muratk3n/thirdwave/en/README.md

 "@F24Debate

 'It's like cholesterol.
 Before all #Arabs were bad, but now there's good AND bad.'

-With #Netanyahu potentially relying on Arab support to stay in power,
-@Causeur Editor-in-Chief Gil Mihaely says the Israeli PM has been forced to change his tune"
+With #Netanyahu potentially relying on Arab support to stay in power ..  the Israeli PM has been forced to change his tune"

 ---